hansroland/reflex-dom-inbits/tutorial.md

 * Bern the captal: [http://www.bern.com/en](http://www.bern.com/en)
 * Zurich, the main city: [https://www.zuerich.com/en](https://www.zuerich.com/en)
 * Jungfraujoch, called *Top of Europe* with 3454 meters above sea level really high in the Swiss mountains [https://www.jungfrau.ch/en-gb/](https://www.jungfrau.ch/en-gb/)
-* Zermatt, the world fameous mountain resort at the bottom of the Matterhorn: [http://www.zermatt.ch/en](http://www.zermatt.ch/en)
+* Zermatt, the world famous mountain resort at the bottom of the Matterhorn: [http://www.zermatt.ch/en](http://www.zermatt.ch/en)
 * Binn, a small and very lovely mountain village, far off mainstream tourism: [http://www.landschaftspark-binntal.ch/en/meta/fotogalerie.php](http://www.landschaftspark-binntal.ch/en/meta/fotogalerie.php)

 Every meteo station has a 3-letter code eg "BER" for Bern.
 We send this 3-letter code to the server and it returns a JSON string wih the measured data.
 To start, we just show this JSON string as it is, without any nice formatting.